CCTV Storm & Sewer Line Inspection Services in Oregon

 Mid-State vacuum excavation truck and CCTV inspection vehicle performing storm drain cleaning and underground pipe camera inspection.

-Why combine jetting and CCTV inspection
+Why Combine Jetting and CCTV Inspection

 If you are scheduling a CCTV inspection for a line with buildup, poor flow, recurring backups, or unknown conditions, ask about pairing the inspection with drain line jetting.
 We can clean the line, inspect the pipe, and document the results in one coordinated visit.

-Why Mid-State Industrial
+Why Choose Mid-State Industrial Service

 Experienced Camera Operators